 Can fiber help me in the bathroom?

 The role of dietary fiber on digestive regularity is well understood in research.
-Assess your personal tolerance to a high-fiber diet.
+Assess your tolerance to a high-fiber diet.
 If you’re struggling with diarrhea, add sources of soluble fiber to your meals.
 This will help to absorb some of that excess water.
 On the flip side, if you’re struggling with constipation, add sources higher in insoluble fiber to move things along (however, you’ll need to up your water intake as well!)
 Most importantly, consult with a Registered Dietitian Nutritionist to better identify meal- and snack- opportunities to add fiber without going overboard.

 Fiber for weight loss?